pbombnz/PokeWorld/README.md

 ## Team Members and Repsonsibilites
 * Prashant Bhikhu - Networking / 'All Rounder'
 * Alex (Zhen) Wang - Graphical User Interface and Extras
-* Donald Tang (Team Leader) - Game Logic and Objects / Game Sprite Making
+* Donald Tang (Team Leader) - Game Logic and Objects, Game Sprite Making, JUnit Testing
 * Sushant Balajee - Game Logic and Objects
 * Priyanka Bhula  - Game Saving and Loading (via JSON)

+## Note For Assignment Marker
+Due to our Eclispe Git glitches, we discovered a problem where commits from Sushant and Alex weren't associated with their GitHub accounts but infact an unknown account and someone else's git account respectively.
+Therefore on commit log inspection, any commits made by an unknown account "sushantbalajee" (account is not linked to a profile) are indeed sushant's commitment and commits made by "raltu" are infact Alex.

 ## Unknown Repsonsiblities
 * ? - Documentation (Class Diagram and CSC Cards)
-* ? - JUnit Testing

 ## How to Execute
 1. Launch Executable By Running the Main Method in the Main Class in the Main Package.